chiheb08/openwebUI-Kubernetes/README.md

    - Expose Open WebUI using a Kubernetes Service.
    - See `openwebui-service.yaml` for the configuration.

-## Step 4: Set Up RBAC

-1. **Create a Role for Ollama:**
-   - Define a role for Ollama.
-   - See `ollama-role.yaml` for the configuration.

-2. **Create a RoleBinding for Ollama:**
-   - Bind the role to Ollama.
-   - See `ollama-rolebinding.yaml` for the configuration.

-## Step 5: Deploy the Applications
+## Step 4: Deploy the Applications

 - Apply the YAML files using `kubectl`:
   ```bash